caugustine2022/resume/README.md

 ##### *March 2018 - April 2019 | Bear, DE*

-* Worked with AWS resources such as (EC2, ELB, RDS, EBS, EFS, S3 Bucket, VPC, EKS, SES, SNS, LightSail, CloudWatch, CloudFront, CloudFormation); and serverless technologies (Lambda, API Gateway).
+* Worked with AWS resources such as EC2, ELB, IAM, KMS, Cognito, RDS, DynamoDB, EBS, EFS, S3, VPC, EKS, ECR, SES, SNS, Route53, Beanstalk, CloudWatch, CloudFront, CloudTrail, Lambda, API Gateway.
 * Deployed multi-tier infrastructures on AWS using Terraform; application configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database.
 The CloudWatch alarm and S3 bucket are configured to monitor performances and log message storage.
 * Performed S3 buckets creation and policies on the Identity Access Management (IAM) role-based procedures and customized the JSON template.
 * Installed, configured, and managed monitoring tools such as Nagios for logging/monitoring and implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).